mgajda/less-arbitrary/towards-better-union.md

 with type complexity (with options being more complex to process, because they need additional `case` expression.)
 In such cases,
-the latter definition has only one choice (optionality), but we only have two samples to begin with so we cannot be sure.
+the latter definition has only one `Maybe` field (on the toplevel, optionality is one), while the former definition has four `Maybe` fields (optionality is four).

 In the case of having more samples, the pattern emerges: